lab1092/blender-manual_ja/manual/render/blender_render/lighting/lights/textures.rst

 .. figure:: /images/25-Manual-Lighting-Lights-Texture-Panels.jpg
    :width: 307px
-   :figwidth: 307px

    Lamp Texture panels

 When a new lamp is added, it produces light in a uniform, flat color.
-While this might be sufficient in simple renderings, more sophisticated effects can be accomplished through the use of :doc:`textures </render/blender_render/textures>`.
+While this might be sufficient in simple renderings, more sophisticated effects can be accomplished through the use of :doc:`textures </render/blender_render/textures/index>`.
 Subtle textures can add visual nuance to a lamp, while hard textures can be used to simulate more pronounced effects, such as a disco ball, dappled sunlight breaking through treetops, or even a projector.
 These textures are assigned to one of ten channels, and behave exactly like material textures,